It was the worst of times and it was the worst of times for many American workers this past year.

 So which jobs were the biggest losers?

-Here’s a rundown of a host of occupations that were among the worst hit in 2009.
+Here’s a rundown of occupations that were among the worst hit in 2009.
 (Data is from the BLS and looks at the employment picture through the third quarter of this year, the most recent occupational comparative data available.)

 Alas, many did not.